Snehaaxd/Sneehaxd/README.md

 - Artificial Intelligence & Machine Learning (new quest unlocked)

 ## 🎯 Current Mission
-Preparing for **GATE 2027** and looking to create an excellent skillset :D
+Preparing for **GATE 2027** and trying to create an excellent skillset :D

 ## 🚀 Open To
 - Internships